For the purposes of this document, Military is defined as either a:

 A qualifying military applicant who obtains a North Carolina PT/PTA license is not exempt from the annual license renewal fee.

 Public Law - 117-333, Section 19 also states that if the current, verified license is from a state that is not a member state of the PT Compact, then “practice privileges” are issued by the Board.
 This privilege ends when the active military orders expire.
 An active license must be maintained in another state during the period covered by the active military orders.
-Copies of active military orders and a copy of the current state PT/PTA license from another state must be submitted to the Board.
+Copies of active military orders, your military ID, a notarized certification statement (found on the last page of the military privilege application), a marriage license/certificate (for military spouses), and license verification from the state in which you hold an active license must be submitted and verified by the Board.
+Please click here to begin the Military Privilege Application.

 NOTE: This law does not preclude active military member/spouse from becoming licensed as a PT/PTA in the state of North Carolina, especially if planning to become a North Carolina resident after the active military orders expire.